Nottingham: Climate

 Like most of the United Kingdom, Nottingham has a temperate oceanic climate (Köppen: Cfb) and experiences warm mild summers and mild to cool winters with abundant precipitation throughout the year.
 There are two weather-reporting stations close to Nottingham: the former "Nottingham Weather Centre", at Watnall, about 6 mi northwest of the city centre; and the University of Nottingham's agricultural campus at Sutton Bonington, about 10 mi southwest of the city centre.
-The highest temperature recorded in Nottingham (Watnall) stands at 39.8 C, whilst Sutton Bonington recorded a temperature of 39.4 C, both recorded on 19 July 2022, and the record-high minimum temperature is 20.3 C recorded in August 2004.
+The highest temperature recorded in Nottingham (Watnall) stands at 39.8 C, whilst Sutton Bonington recorded a temperature of 39.4 C, both recorded on 19 July 2022, and the record-high minimum temperature is 20.3 C recorded on 20 July 2022.
 On average, a temperature of 25 C or above is recorded on 11 days per year, whilst a temperature of 30 C is recorded at least 1 day per year at Watnall for the period of 1991–2020, and the warmest day of the year reaches an average of 30.0 C.